 If you’re involved in professional writing, chances are that you want to link and source your information within your articles.
 ChatGPT pulls information from many sources, but doesn’t tell you where it pulls it from.

-Let’s say you’re asking it about the mantis shrimp that I mentioned above.
+Let’s say you’re asking it about mantis shrimp.
 Fascinating things, really.

 ChatGPT tells you that the mantis shrimp has extra rods and cones in its eyes, which allow it to mix more than red, yellow, and blue — therefore giving it access to colors that exist all around us but we as humans are unable to perceive.